top of page

 Recognising The Nutrients

-When eating those less processed, wholesome food types, you should also try to maintain a balance in the types of nutrients.
-The nutrients we eat and drink can be split into six categories.
-Each nutrient containing a set amount of Kcal per gram:
+Eat more wholesome, less processed food types.
+Also, try to maintain a balance in the kinds of food to increase your nutrient intake.
+The nutrients we consume can be categorised into six groups.
+Each nutrient contains a set amount of Kcal per gram:

 1. Carbohydrate (4 Kcal per gram)